Reds vs. Guardians Player Props Betting Odds

-Spencer Steer and Jose Ramirez are two of the players with prop bets for the taking when the Cincinnati Reds and the Cleveland Guardians play at Great American Ball Park on Tuesday (starting at 6:40 PM ET).
+Those looking to place a player prop bet can find odds for Spencer Steer, Jose Ramirez and others in the Cincinnati Reds-Cleveland Guardians matchup at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!